 This research group investigates Web-based information systems and seeks to develop enabling technology for such systems by integrating the Web with database systems.
 Current research efforts include the DeAL system, a next-generation datalog system; SemScape, an NLP-based framework for mining unstructured or free text; EARL (Early Accurate Result Library) for Hadoop; Panta Rei, a study of support for schema evolution in the context of snapshot databases and transaction-time databases; Stream Mill, a complete data stream management system; and ArchIS, a powerful archival information system.
-See http://wis.cs.ucla.edu/wis/.

-Network Systems Laboratories

-Internet Research Laboratory (IRL)
+Network Systems Laboratories Internet Research Laboratory (IRL)